-- The Health Department developed and held a public hearing on regulations to establish the process for reporting noncompliance.
-The regulations were approved by the City Council on April 9, 2015. - Starting April 22, 2015, noncompliance may be reported to the Health Department by completing a Smoke-Free Ordinance Complaint Form.
+- The Health Department developed and established a process for reporting noncompliance. - Noncompliance may be reported to the Health Department by completing a Smoke-Free Ordinance Complaint Form.
 Individuals will be able to obtain the form by visiting nola.gov/smokefree or by calling 311 (or the toll free number for 311: (877) 286-6431).
-311 operators will be available to receive calls Monday-Friday, 8am-5pm, and complainants will have the option to leave a message at night and on weekends. - The Health Department will follow-up with individuals who make complaints and businesses that receive complaints during business hours.
+311 operators will be available to receive calls 24 hours a day, 7 days a week. - The Health Department will follow-up with individuals who make complaints and businesses that receive complaints during business hours.
 Within 5 business days of receiving a complaint form, the Health Department will notify the person who made the complaint and the business where the violation occurred that a complaint has been received.
-If the Health Department receives a second complaint form about a business, Health Department staff will conduct a site visit to investigate, provide educational materials, and encourage compliance. - Individuals may also submit anonymous complaints by visiting nola.gov/smokefree or by calling 311 or (877) 286-6431. - The Health Department is developing a second set of regulations that will govern enforcement.
-Once these regulations are fully developed, the Health Department will hold a second public hearing to receive public comment on the enforcement process.
-Notice of the public hearing will be published in the Times-Picayune, and a copy of the proposed regulations will be posted at nola.gov/smokefree.
+If the Health Department receives a second complaint form about a business, Health Department staff will conduct a site visit to investigate, provide educational materials, and encourage compliance. - Individuals may also submit anonymous complaints by visiting nola.gov/smokefree or by calling 311 or (877) 286-6431.